Skip to main content

 value,

-sum(value) OVER (ORDER BY id) as running_total
+sum(value) OVER (ORDER BY id) AS running_total

-FROM numbers(10);
+FROM series;

--- Moving average
+-- Moving average (7-day window)

 SELECT